amiaopensource/ffmpeg-artschool/scripts.md

 One of the operating assumptions of FFmpeg Art School is that you'll want to try out a whole range of possibilities before settling on the look of your final artwork.
 To help you in this process, you can preview by using the `-p` flag.
 For example:

 ```
-./lagfun.sh -p ./sample_video_files/retrodancers.mov
+./lagfun.sh -p ./video_files/retrodancers.mov
 ```
 If you're satisfied with the echoey look of these Retro Dancers, you can re-run the previous command and simply swap the `-p` for `-s` to call FFmpeg and tell it to create and save the file.

 Note: when "saving" files, the resulting file will be placed in the same directory as the file you're manipulating, with a helpful filename suffix that should call your attention.
-In the above case, the resulting file would be called `retrodancers_lagfun.mov` and it would live in the same `sample_video_files` directory as the original.
+In the above case, the resulting file would be called `retrodancers_lagfun.mov` and it would live in the same `video_files` directory as the original.

 For consistency and ease-of-use, all of the FFmpeg Art School scripts currently transcode  input files to Prores HQ 422, wrapped in Quicktime (.mov).
 But feel free to adapt these to your wants or needs!